nryberg/analytic-kata/website/content/index.md

 The major categories are:

-* Collect - gather the data and prep it for analysis
+* Get - gather the data and prep it for analysis
 * Connect - join datasets into a more comprehensive picture
 * Change - apply formulas and clean up data
 * Choose - select the columns you need and filter the rows that are important